 The Examiner can determine that the inspection or post-examination discussion referred to in paragraph 1 take place exclusively at a specified place and at a specified time.
 The place and time referred to in the previous clause will be announced at the time of the examination and on the digital learning environment (Canvas).

-If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of their own, an alternative option will be offered.
+If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of their own, they will be offered an alternative option

 If a student intends to appeal against the way in which their mark was assessed, the student can be issued with a copy of the marked work at their request.